rasathus/yi-hack/README.md

-test/                          Yi hack folder yi-hack.cfg                  Yi hack configuration file equip_test.sh                This script is called on camera startup and will launch all the needed processes check_motion.sh              This script will check each minute if a motion video has been recorded and fill the **motion** file of the http server rtspsrvK|L|M                 The various RTSP server binary releases (the final letter is corresponding to the firmware) http/                        HTTP server folder
+test/                          Yi hack folder yi-hack.cfg                  Yi hack configuration file equip_test.sh                This script is called on camera startup and will launch all the needed processes check_motion.sh              This script is commented out.
+This check each minute if a motion video has been recorded and fill the **motion** file of the http server homeassistant_integration.sh This script will check every 10 seconds for motion files, and will notify homeassistant and upload the video to dropbox rtspsrvK|L|M                 The various RTSP server binary releases (the final letter is corresponding to the firmware) http/                        HTTP server folder
     index.html                 HTTP server home page